lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

     "tags":list,
     "should_archive":bool,

+    # Optional
+    "additional_outputs": dict

     # Custom
     "key-1": VALUE,
     "key-2": VALUE,
     "key-3": VALUE,
 }
 ```
 The key-value pairs in the dictionary must contain a literal or a list.
 No other object is allowed.
-The key-value pairs are grouped into two categories: **Required** and **Custom**.
+The key-value pairs are grouped into three categories: **Required**, **Optional**, and **Custom**.

-For the **Required** key-value pairs, the value of `file_path` is a string of the annotated output image path.
+For the **Required** key-value pairs, the value of `annotated_output` is a numpy array of the annotated image.
 The value of `automation_keys` is a list of strings that are a subset of **Custom** keys that will be sent to the automation service.
 They should be information that is specifically needed by the automation service.
 The value of `factory_keys` is a list of strings that are a subset of **Custom** keys that will be consumed by goFactory.
 They should be values that are actually useful in goFactory and will not overly inflate the size of the database.
-The value of `tags` should be a list of strings.
+The value of `tags` should be a list of strings. `factory_keys` should also include `tags` so that information is also sent to GoFactory.
 They could be the predicted class names.
 The value of `should_archive` is a boolean indicating whether to archive current input.

+The only **Optional** key is `additional_outputs`.
+Any other image that the pipeline wants to save goes in here.
+Preprocessed images for example. `additional_outputs` is a dictionary where the key is the name of the subfolder where the image will be saved and the value is the numpy array of the image.

 For the **Custom** key-value pairs, the keys of some pairs will be used as the values of the **Required** keys as mentioned in the previous paragraph.
 The rest of pairs will be saved to the database.